TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/HowToGetAnArticlePublishedInTypo3News.rst

 All community members can submit content for publishing on `news.typo3.com <https://news.typo3.com>`__.
 You’ll need a typo3.org account and a TYPO3 Slack account, and you're ready to start.

 The TYPO3 Content Group manages a lot of the content on typo3.org.
-However, you don’t have to be a member of the group to get published.
-However, if you like, you can certainly get involved.
+While you don't have to be a member of the group to get published, you can certainly get involved, if you like.

 ..  _get-news-published-types: